 2. Acorn Decor

 Use acorns as decorative elements around your fairy house.
-Their natural shape makes for perfect little bowls or even fairy hats!
+Their natural shape makes for perfect little bowls or even fairy hats.
+You can incorporate these natural accents into your own whimsical clay fairy house designs.

 3. Rustic Wooden Cabin